qmclaugh/yodlee_now/README.md

     yodSummaries.institution_names

-This returns a list of financial institutions in the Item Summaries.
+This returns an array of financial institutions from the Item Summaries.
 Note the order.
 To get a list of accounts within an institution, call the index order of the institution name.
 The first item would be 0 in standard Ruby array nomenclature.

     yodSummaries.account_names(0)

-Now you can get a big dump of account data for each institution and account by passing the index order of each:
+Which also returns an array.
+Now you can get a big JSON dump of account data for each institution and account by passing the index order of each:

     yodSummaries.account_data(1,2)

 Again, a ton of data.
-For credit card accounts, get full transaction data with:
+For credit card accounts, get full JSON transaction data with:

     yodSummaries.card_transactions(1,2)

-And if you just want to collect the basics - transaction ID, date posted, description, amount and currency:
+And if you just want to collect the basics - transaction ID, date posted, description, amount and currency - in simple array format:

     yodSummaries.card_transaction_basics(1,2)